 It operates on a first-come, first-served basis, so employees may not always be able to find a desk in an ideal location.
 They might also find it difficult to find key team members, resulting in wasted time and limited collaboration.

 Hot desking anxiety isn’t new.
-Even before the pandemic, employees were venting their frustrations about hot desking on Twitter:
+For years, employees have been venting their frustrations about hot desking on Twitter:

 Hot desking is an anxiety-filled nightmare.— James Lewsey (@JayLews_) May 24, 2018